Writing-with-Digital-Technologies-f15/responses/Zoey Thao Week 2 Response.md

 ## Connections

 The main connection I saw between all four readings was the coexistence of old and new technologies.
 One example of this coexistence is Haas' reference to the blue sheet used in the abortion clinic; it was created by new technologies, but the information is filled in by hand written answers.
+The grid can be seen as a new technology to help manage Web content, which only had HTML to manage back then, thus introducing CSS, as well as other different softwares in the future, into the picture.